telerik/blazor-docs/knowledge-base/switch-change-background-color.md

 Add custom CSS rules to the app, which [override the default styles]({%slug themes-override%}) and apply custom background color for on, off, focused and hover state.

-To target all Switch instances on the page or in the app, remove the `.my-switch` class from the CSS code.
+The example below uses a `Class` parameter to render a custom CSS class to one of the Switches.
+To target all Switch instances on the page or in the app, remove the `.my-switch` class from the component declaration and the CSS code.

 >caption Blazor Switch with custom background styles